betterclient/yarn-fixer/README.md

 # Yarn Fixer

+# sorry for the shitcode this projext is old

 ## Made for people who wants to use yarn mappings for a minecraft client

 ## Can Now Also Remove @Enviorment(EnvType.CLIENT) without needing source code